-Among the 190 newly recruited project leaders, 98% indicated that CFI-funded infrastructure positively influenced their decision to join their institution.
+Among the 207 newly recruited researchers leading CFI-funded projects, 98% indicated that CFI-funded infrastructure positively influenced their decision to join their institution.
 A little over 50% of new recruits (of Canadian or non-Canadian citizenship) were in foreign countries at the time of their hiring, suggesting that CFI-funded infrastructure contributed to attracting international talent and internationally trained Canadian talent.
-New recruits that were already in Canada (49%) came from all sectors but were predominantly from academia.
+New recruits that were already in Canada (47%) came from all sectors but were predominantly from academia.